uutzinger/airquality/Readme.md

 When wireless connection is lost, the wifi driver scans for available networks and reestablishes the connection.
 Up to 3 netids can be setup.

 The software currenlty works with **multiple separate i2c buses**.
 The software **scans** all availabel pins for i2c devices and **identifies the pin configuration for SCL and SDA** for the supported sensors.
-The motivation to provide multiple ports was that some breakout boards affect the proper operation of others boards.
+The motivation to provide multiple ports was that some breakout boards affect the proper operation of other boards.
 For example LCD display corrupts within 12-24hrs time frame.
 SPS30 does not properly reset after program upload.
 MLX sensor sometimes reports excessive or negative temperature.
-ESP8266 Arduino frame work does not provide independent i2c interfaces and all share one single layer.
+ESP8266 Arduino frame work does not provide independent i2c interfaces and all share one single i2c layer.
 Its not possible to run multiple i2c ports at different clock speeds and with different clock stretching simultanously.
-However before each communication one can switch to differnt SCL and SDA pins and set the clock speed.
+However before each communication one can switch to a differnt SCL and SDA pins and set the clock speed.

 Most **settings** are stored in EEPROM and can be changed at runtime.
 Over the air programming **OTA**, **JSON** encoding, **HTTP firmware updater** (http://host:8890/firmware), **telnet** interface, **HTTP** server are provided and can be enabled/disabled.

-Runtime settings are listed in [**Runtime Settings**](Runtime_Settings.md)
+Runtime settings are listed in [**Runtime Settings**](Runtime_Settings.md) and over the terminal with '?'  command.

 Passwords are set but since SSL is not available, the system is not particulary secure.
+For more secure use, disable telnet and littleFS upload.

 Debugging of code was enabled with two approaches:
-1) Setting debugging levels (0 = no ouptut to serial or telnet).
+1) Setting debugging levels (e.g. 0 = no debuggin).
 Setting debug level to 99 will printout sensor values and system status continously.
+Refer to the help menu for the debug levels.
-2) Enable ```#define DBG``` creates DBG output at all essential function calls, so that a software crash can be pin pointed.
+2) Enable ```#define DBG``` creates DBG output at all essential function calls, so that a software crash could be pin pointed.
 This will create a lot of output and is not suited for regular operation of the system.
+Its better to install the ESP Exception Decoder and to analyze the crash dump from the terminal.
 3) sending "." will provide execution times of the major function calls.
+This was created to identify which sections of the code delay the main loop substantially.

 ## Air Quality Assessments